What are report layouts?

 Layout types

 You can choose from over 30 different layout types.
-They fall into these categories:
+They fall into 6 main categories:

 Sparklines

-Sparklines show the development of a given item over a period of time, which is useful to
+This layout shows the development of givens item over a period of time, which is useful to

 understand trends at a high level.

-These reports show data in a hierarchical structure.
-For example, revenue by region or business
+This layout shows in a hierarchical structure.
+For example, salary cost by department or

 Create a layout

 Click on Define - Add layout.
-For each layout, you can enter a name and select
+For each layout, you can enter a name and choose

-You can edit a report layout by simply dragging fields into the various areas:
+You can edit a report layout by simply dragging fields into the various areas (watch the tutorial video):

 This window enables you to change the report options and the fields